 Provide detailed instructions to voters

-The most important part of write-in campaigns is informing the public how to cast a vote for you.
-Because voting for a write-in or sticker candidate is different than a typical vote, you must carefully inform voters exactly what they must do so their votes are considered valid.
-Some states will not count a vote if candidate’s name is not spelled correctly.
+The most important part of write-in campaigns is letting the public how to cast a vote for you.
+Because voting for a candidate not listed on the ballot is different than a typical vote, you must carefully inform voters exactly what they must do so their votes are considered valid.
+Many states will not count a vote if the candidate’s name is not spelled correctly.
 Even where the name is written or the sticker is placed on the ballot is critical to casting a proper vote.

-With more states voting by mail, write-in campaigns are becoming more prevalent.
+With more states voting by mail, these types of unofficial campaigns are becoming more prevalent.
 This is why it’s important to know the laws and rules – and to convey them properly to your supporters.

 So, can you win as a write-in candidate?